Arizona fires Sumlin following blowout loss to Arizona State

 Arizona lost by four to Southern California to open this season, but suffered lopsided setbacks to Washington and UCLA.
 The Wildcats blew an early 13-point lead to Colorado last week and were run over by the Sun Devils after allowing two touchdowns in the first 56 seconds.

-Arizona State scored the most points in Territorial Cup series history to send Arizona to its fifth straight loss this season, with another possible game next week.
+Arizona State scored the most points in Territorial Cup series history — dating to 1899 — to send Arizona to its fifth straight loss this season, with another possible game next week.

+The embarrassing loss led numerous former Arizona players, many of whom played under Sumlin, to call for his firing on social media.

+“Just fire everyone please,” former Arizona quarterback Matt Scott tweeted.
+“This product we’re putting on the field is hard to watch.”

 Arizona went 9-20 — 6-17 in the Pac-12 — with no bowl appearances under Sumlin and lost all three games to Arizona State.
-The lopsided Territorial Cup defeat comes two years after the Wildcats blew a 19-point fourth-quarter lead in a 41-40 loss.
+The lopsided Territorial Cup defeat comes two years after the Wildcats blew a 19-point fourth-quarter lead in a 41-40 loss, costing them bowl eligibility.

 Sumlin was hired to replace Rich Rodriguez in 2017 and was expected to improve the Wildcats’ recruiting after having success at Texas A&M. He didn’t have the impact Arizona expected, his best classes coming in 2019 and 2021, when Arizona was ranked No. 56 by the 247Sports composite.